 Born on December 25, 1927, Jacob Nelson Fox (“Nellie”) was a gifted second baseman and an integral part of the White Sox infield during the 1950s and early 1960s.
 Known for his exceptional defensive skills and scrappy style of play, Fox became a fan favorite and a symbol of consistency for the White Sox.

 Fox’s offensive prowess was evident throughout his career with the White Sox, earning him numerous accolades.
-He led the American League in hits four times (1952, 1954, 1957, 1958) and consistently maintained a high batting average, finishing his career with a .288 mark.
+He led the American League in hits four times (1952, 1954, 1957, 1958).
+He also consistently maintained a high batting average, finishing his career with a .288 mark.
 Known as a “tough out,” Fox struck out only 216 times in 10,351 plate appearances, a statistic nearly unheard of in the sport.

 The pinnacle of Nellie Fox’s White Sox career was the 1959 season.
 The team, dubbed the “Go-Go Sox,” was a scrappy, clutch, speedy team that won the American League pennant (although the team ultimately lost the World Series to the Los Angeles Dodgers in six games).
 For the year, Fox won the American League MVP award, batting .306 with 191 hits.
 He also displayed exceptional defensive skills, winning one of his three Gold Gloves.

-Nellie Fox was inducted into the Baseball Hall of Fame in 1997.
+Nellie Fox entered the Baseball Hall of Fame in 1997.

 Fox debuted in 1947, but the 1951 Bowman is Nellie Fox’s first mainstream card.
 This set is a collector’s favorite.
 The Fox portrait – he’s credited as Nelson Fox – has great colors and composition.
 The price of the card is very condition dependent, ranging from $100-$200 for a PSA 4 or PSA 5, to over $1,000 for a PSA 8 or more.
 (There is only one known PSA 10 in existence, which sold for over $13,000.)